TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.25.md

 ---

-And they said unto him, Lord, he hath ten pounds.
+"They said to him, 'Lord, he has ten minas!'